lucas-kaminski/bento-code-challenge/README.md

 The `develop` branch will be merged into the `main` branch when all tasks are completed and the project is ready for production.
 The `main` branch will be used for deployment.

+## Environment variables

+For the environment variables necessary to run the project, please refer to the `.env.template` file.
+Copy this file to `.env` and fill in the necessary values.
+To know how to retrieve the values, please refer to the file [TASK-1.md](TASK-1.md).

 ## Backlog

 ### TASK-0: Planning the project